 A number of Foundation employees serve as designated development officers in TAMU's academic colleges for college or departmental fundraising.
 The Foundation also has designated development officers for scholarship programs.
-Current College Development Officers and the Scholarship Programs Development Officers are listed at: https://www.txamfoundation.com/contact-us/development-team.aspx.
+Current College Development Officers and the Scholarship Programs Development Officers are listed at: giving.tamu.edu/about-us/trustees/default.aspx.
 Prospective donors interested in giving a specific purpose scholarship should be directed to the appropriate Development Officer.

+The Foundation applies a one-time five percent (5%) development fee to gifts in order to fund its operations.
+It uses four percent (4%) to fund its central operations and returns one percent (1%) to the generating colleges to support their specific development activities.
 Non-endowed gifts are disbursed to a TAMU fiscal account as designated by the donor upon request by the TAMU department/unit.
 Endowed funds are held by the Foundation, invested and accrue interest earnings that are disbursed to a TAMU fiscal account when requested by the department/unit.
 The corpus endowment remains in the Foundation.